Mouth Guards in Oshawa, ON

 A mouth guard is a literal guard for the mouth; a dental appliance meant to protect the teeth from destructive behaviors.
 This appliance typically only sits over the upper layer of teeth but continues to protect the bottom by stopping the jaws from slamming into one another.
 A mouth guard can be worn for many reasons, whether it be bruxism or playing contact football.

 When someone is looking for a mouth guard, the most common materials available will be a type of flexible plastic or traditional rubber.
 The material needs to be light and have some give to it to fit around the jaw properly.
-At a location like Conlin Dentistry, our dentist can create a custom mouth guard to suit your jaws and provide extra protection.
+At a location like Conlin Dentistry, our dentist in Oshawa, ON can create a custom mouth guard to suit your jaws and provide extra protection.

 Who Needs One?